-Three of Canada’s provinces were battling large wildfires in May 2023, and that smoke poured across the border in the United States.
+Many of Canada’s provinces are battling large wildfires in June 2023, and that smoke poured across the border in the United States.
 A gray sky with an oddly dampened and reddish sun was often the result.

 If you’ve captured photos of a strange colored moon, sun or sky due to smoke from wildfires, share it with EarthSky at EarthSky Community Photos!

 More smoke conditions

 Great smokey mountains of Pennsylvania! ? pic.twitter.com/pP9mOdyPWh